-- file fragment identification and reassembly
+- File fragment identification and reassembly

-- legal aspects of digital forensics.
+- Legal aspects of computing and digital forensics.

 - Morris S & Chivers H (2010) A comparative study of the structure and behaviour of the operating system thumbnail caches used in Kubuntu and Ubuntu (9.10 and 10.04).
 In: 4th International Conference on Cybercrime Forensics Education & Training, Canterbury, 2 September 2010.